 Before jumping to conclusions, check if the remote batteries need to be replaced or if the keypad is properly connected.
 But if these simple fixes don’t solve the issue, it’s time to call a professional.

-9. The Opener Doesn’t Respond to Remote or Wall Button Press
+Garage Door Opener Doesn’t Respond to Remote or Wall Button Press

 Sometimes, the door opener might work, but the system might not respond to remote commands.
 This could be an issue with the opener’s control board, sensors, or internal wiring.
 The opener may be receiving power but failing to respond to the control signals sent by the remote or wall button.